adlnet/xAPI-Spec/xAPI.md

 ###### JSON Procedure with Requirements

-Activity Providers MAY use Documents of content type "application/json" to store sets of variables.
+If an Activity Provider stores variables as JSON Objects in a document with content type application/json, they can manipulate them as sets of variables using POST.

 The following process walks through that process and the process requirements.
 For example, a document contains:

 ```